UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

     JACOB, HERNANDEZ, STATS

-    &gt;&gt;&gt;
+    >>>

 We see that we can read data from the file into a variable and use a for loop to print each line.
 But what would be more useful would be to store the data in a list of Students (where Student is a Named Tuple with the fields firstName, lastName and major)—that gives us more options as we work with the data.
 We'll do that in next step.

-First, though we need to close the file—that frees up resources on the computer, and allows us to reopen the file, and start reading it from the beginning.
+First, though we need to close the file.
+This frees up resources on the computer, and allows us to reopen the file and start reading it from the beginning.
 So, type this next:

     >>> infile.close()
     >>>